leleliu008/ppkg/README.md

     ppkg install curl bzip2 -v
     ```

-    **Note:** C and C++ compiler should be installed by yourself using your system's default package manager before running this comand.
+    **Note:** C and C++ compiler should be installed by yourself using your system's default package manager before running this command.

 - **reinstall packages**